 66. A person who is not a party to this contract has no right under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this contract, but this does not affect any right or remedy of a third party that exists or is available apart from that Act.

-67. The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under the Package Travel, Package Holidays and Package Tours Regulations 1992 for Saddle Skedaddle and in the event of their insolvency, protection is provided for the following: 1 non-flight packages commencing in and returning to the UK; 2 non-flight packages commencing and returning to a country other than the UK; and 3 flight inclusive packages that commence outside of the UK, which are sold to customers outside of the UK.
-1, 2 and 3 provides for a refund in the event you have not yet travelled.
-1 and 3 provides for repatriation.
-Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Saddle Skedaddle.
+67. The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under the Package Travel and Linked Travel Arrangements Regulations 2018 for Saddle Skedaddle Limited, and in the event of their insolvency, protection is provided for the following: 1. non-flight packages and; 2. flight inclusive packages that commence outside of the EU, which are sold to customers outside of the EU.
+ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
+Please note that bookings made outside the EU are only protected by ABTOT when purchased directly with Saddle Skedaddle - ABTOT Membership Number 5111.
+In the unlikely event that you require assistance whilst abroad due to our financial failure, please call our 24/7 helpline on 01702 811397 and advise you are a customer of an ABTOT protected travel company.
+You can access the Package Travel and Linked Travle Arrangements Regulations 2018 here: https://www.legislation.gov.uk/ukdsi/2018/9780111168479/contents

 Excursions and Experiences